homostellaris/clean-code-smells-and-heuristics/_general/g18-inappropriate-state.md

 In general you should prefer nonstatic methods to static methods.
 When in doubt, make the function nonstatic.
-If you really want a function to be static, make sure that there is no chacne that you'll want it to behave polymorphically.
+If you really want a function to be static, make sure that there is no chance that you'll want it to behave polymorphically.